Twelfth Grade (Terminale)

 History (three hours a week): Designed by the French Ministry of Education, the Terminale history/geography curriculum is a well-defined program that has students focusing on five to six major themes in history and geography.
 In history, those themes include the relationships of societies to their past, the role of the media in forming public opinion, the rise of China since 1911, American foreign policy from 1919 to the present, regions of conflict focusing on the Middle East, international governance since 1945, and US domestic history from World War II to the present.
 This grand historical survey constitutes half of the program.

-In geography, students study different aspects of globalization (including an in-depth look at a global product or service), the Americas (comparing the superpower of the United States with the rise of Brazil, representing a BRIC nation), the challenges of development in Africa, and issues pertaining to the economic growth of Asia.
+In geography, students study different aspects of globalization (including an in-depth look at a global product or service), the Americas (comparing the superpower of the United States with the rise of Brazil, representing a BRIC nation), the challenges of development in Africa, and issues relating to the economic growth of Asia.
 The breadth of this program, with each theme resembling a semester-long course in university, is coupled with the demand for students to effectively synthesize and analyze the information on their year-end OIB exam.
-Two weeks after the four-hour written bac in June, all OIB students also have a fifteen minute oral exam.
+Two weeks after the four-hour written bac in June, all OIB students also have a 15-minute oral exam.
 It is normally the last épreuve of the Terminale year.

 In Terminale, students continue following the French national curriculum with the additional eight hours of class in their international sections.

 Terminale students must choose two out of their three spécialités.
 The Lycée International offers eight different choices:

 - Science de la Vie et de la Terre (SVT)

 For more on the content and skills developed in French during the year, please visit the website of the French Ministry of Education.